 The primary hard water minerals are magnesium and calcium (the hardness minerals), while iron and manganese (“the stainers”) can also be found in Holbrook, mostly in private wells.
 These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate.
 A water test and analysis will determine the best course of action.
 A water softener will improve your water greatly if you have hard water minerals, iron, or manganese in your water.
-If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.

 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
-Clothes can look dingy and feel rough and scratchy.
+Clothing can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure.
-For more detail on hard water, see the link at: https://water.usgs.gov/edu/hardness.html.
+For more detail on hard water, see the link at: https://gov/edu/hardness.

 Calcium and magnesium may have major affects on your home’s plumbing and your ability to clean, even though the EPA has no published limits on these.
 The maximum allowable level (per the Environmental Protection Agency) for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even damaging affects on your home’s water quality.